core-wg/oscore/draft-ietf-core-object-security.md

    * An intermediary node cancelling an observation without the OSCORE option, e.g. by originating an Observe with value 1, or using the Reset message as response to a notification (as specified in Section 3.6 of {{RFC7641}}) is out of scope for this document.
 How the server processes such a message is dependent on application and may also depend on other things such as if there is hop-by-hop security between the intermediary node and the server.

    * An intermediary re-registrating by originating an Observe with value 0 is not supported.
 An intermediary node may forward a re-registration message originating in the client, but if a proxy re-sends an old registration message from a client this will trigger the replay protection mechanism in the server.
 To prevent this from resulting in a cancellation of the registration, a server MAY respond to a replayed registration request with a cached notification.
-An OSCORE aware intermediary SHALL NOT initiate re-registrations of observations.
+An OSCORE-aware intermediary SHALL NOT initiate re-registrations of observations.
 The server SHALL NOT respond to a replayed registration request with a message encrypted using the Partial IV of the request.